bniculea/beginning-programming/Session3/Session 3.md

 ```
 - The entire text (also called string) between `""` is called a control string because it controls how we want the ***salary*** variable to be displayed.
 - `%d` is called a ***conversion specifier*** for the value of the variable
-    - A ***conversion specifier*** determine how a binary value should be converted before it is displayed.
+    - A ***conversion specifier*** determines how a binary value should be converted before it is displayed.
     - `d` stands for decimal (base 10) number
     ```c
     #include <stdio.h>